Why Grants Are Not the Answer to Your Nonprofit Financial Problems

 How do nonprofits finance themselves?

-For instance, a university charges tuition and a hospital charges for its services.
+For instance, universities charge tuition and hospitals charge for their services.
 A small therapeutic riding center for disabled children charges for its sessions, and contracts with local schools.
 The local YMCA charges membership dues.
 The Girl Scouts sell cookies.

 Just like any business, nonprofits have to come up with most of their funding on their own.
-Self-generated income is the foundation of a successful nonprofit’s finances.
+Self-generated income, not grants, is the foundation of a successful nonprofit’s finances.

 4. Grants Take a Long Time